tahanoman/SDA-Bootcamp-T/README.md

 In thie stage we will create a **new** table called `advanced_chats` in the database using following schema:
 ```
-CREATE TABLE IF NOT EXISTS chats (
+CREATE TABLE IF NOT EXISTS advanced_chats (
     id TEXT PRIMARY KEY,
     name TEXT NOT NULL,
     file_path TEXT NOT null,